ccweerasinghe1994/my-default-frontend-template/README.md

 ```bash
 npx husky-init && npm install
 ```
-It will setup husky, modify package.json and create a sample pre-commit hook that you can edit.
+It will set up husky, modify package.json and create a sample pre-commit hook that you can edit.
 By default, it will run npm test when you commit.
 ![Alt text](docs/img/31.png)

 let's add our lint staged command to our pre commit hook.